• Enjoy 30% off sitewide* | Limited time only!

 Although you do want to keep your little one’s hair clean, you don’t want to overwash it.
 Washing it too often will strip your baby’s hair of its natural oils.

 For many, washing their newborn’s hair two to three times a week should be sufficient.
-However, for black or biracial children who have textured hair, you might want to limit washing to one to two times a week, and be sure to moisturize it well.
+However, for black or biracial children who have textured hair, you might want to limit washing to one to two times a week and be sure to moisturize it well.

-Remember, when you’re washing newborn hair (or your own hair, for that matter), use lukewarm water, so you don’t dry out their skin.
+Be careful when you massage the shampoo into your baby’s scalp.
+Scrubbing too hard can irritate your baby’s hair follicles.
+And remember, when you’re washing newborn hair (or your own hair, for that matter), use lukewarm water, so you don’t dry out their skin.

 Avoid Pulling Or Tugging